Conversion Rate Optimization Briefing

 A marketers guide to running structured AB and multivariate tests to boost results from websites

-How will this guide to CRO help me and my business?
+How will this CRO guide help me and my business?

-With this guide we’re looking to encourage more businesses to step up their testing activities and at higher capability levels, develop more sophisticated continuous optimisation programs.
+With this guide we’re looking to encourage more businesses to step up their testing activities at higher capability levels and develop more sophisticated continuous, optimization programs.

 What is CRO?